Peppebalzanoo/SDL3-tutorials-cpp/README.md

 ## Assets and Resources

 The `assets/` directory contains original and free-licensed media files created specifically for this project:
-- `hello-world.bmp` - Original bitmap image for basic loading
+- `01hello-world.bmp` - Original bitmap image for tutorial 01 basic loading
-- `texture.png` - Original default texture for rendering examples
+- `02img.png` - Original texture for tutorial 02 rendering examples
+- `03img.png` - Original default texture for tutorial 03
-- `arrow-up.png`, `arrow-down.png`, `arrow-left.png`, `arrow-right.png` - Original directional arrow sprites
+- `03up.png`, `03down.png`, `03left.png`, `03right.png` - Original directional arrow sprites for keyboard input
+- `04background0.png` - Original background layer 0 for tutorial 04
-- `background.png` - Original background image for layering demos
+- `04background1.png` - Original background layer 1 for tutorial 04
-- `foreground.png` - Original sprite with transparent areas for color keying
+- `04sprite.png` - Original sprite with transparent areas for color keying tutorial

 **All graphical assets in this project are either original creations or sourced from free-licensed resources.
 No copyrighted material from external tutorials has been included.**